seyoon20087/react-loadable-revised/README.md

 ## Requirements

-This package uses the new React Context API, so your version of `react` needs to be 16.3.0 or later.
+This package uses the new React Context API (and the `contextType` API), so your version of `react` needs to be 16.6.0 or later.

 The Webpack plugin also requires 4.41.1+ or later (it also works on v5).